diesalbla/http4s/docs/src/main/tut/dsl.md

 title: The http4s DSL
 ---

-Recall from earlier that an `HttpRoutes[F]` is just a type alias for `Kleisli[OptionT[F, *], Request, Response]`.
+Recall from earlier that an `HttpRoutes` is just a type alias for `Kleisli[OptionT[F, *], Request, Response]`.
 This provides a minimal foundation for declaring services and executing them on blaze or a servlet container.
 While this foundation is composable, it is not